-The Riviera Maya is an area of that was specifically designed to be expanded as a tourist zone.
+The Riviera Maya is an area that was specifically designed to be expanded as a tourist zone.
 That means that despite Mexico’s reputation for violent and gang-related crime, the coast of the Riviera is, in fact, an incredibly safe place to visit.

-There are dedicated police, including tourist police, that are stationed in the major areas and the Riviera Maya may seem like its own bubble in comparison to much of the rest of the country.
+There are dedicated police, including tourist police, that is stationed in the major areas and the Riviera Maya may seem like its own bubble in comparison to much of the rest of the country.